Kinetic models of opinion-driven epidemic dynamics modulated by graphons: Conclusions

 \section{Conclusions}

 In this work we introduced kinetic SIR-type models to simulate the spread of an epidemic while explicitly accounting for the opinions that individuals hold regarding the adoption of protective behaviors.
 Opinion exchanges were mediated by a social network, represented by an underlying graphon \cite{DurFraWolZan}.
 In particular, each agent occupied a position on the graphon, which determined with which other individuals he was more prone to interact and by who he was more strongly influenced (these two properties were independent of each other).
-We also introduced a Fokker--Planck-type equation to simulate the spread of the idea of the dangerousness of the disease as the epidemic evolves.
+We also introduced a Fokker--Planck-type equation to simulate the spread of awareness regarding the disease's danger as the epidemic evolves.

 Our kinetic epidemiological model is a generalization of the classical macroscopic SIR system, and we showed how to derive the latter starting from the former.
 We also introduced the propensity to interact of each agent as a combination of the above discussed properties depending on the position on the graphon.
 The importance of this new quantity is twofold.
 Firstly, it allowed us to distinguish between the presence and the absence of opinion leaders (such as politicians and influencers), highlighting the influence that a social network has on the dynamics occurring inside a population.
 This is an important novelty of our work since in previous articles (see \cite{BonBor,BonTosZan}) they had to be introduced separately from the rest of the population due to mathematical complexities.
 Secondly, the propensity to interact allowed us to to derive a simplification of the original model, which admits explicit global equilibria.
 These equilibria showed that agents prone to interact tend to be characterized by opinion polarization, while socially active ones can be characterized by consensus formation, highlighting the importance of social interactions to prevent the formation of extreme opinions, in line with the results presented in \cite{BonBor} by the first and second author.
 Moreover, we demonstrated strong $L^1$-convergence to equilibrium results toward these equilibria, also providing an explicit rate of convergence through relative entropy methods \cite{AurTosZan, BonBor}.